Music Source Separation in the Waveform Domain: The Demucs Architecture

 \subsection{Convolutional auto-encoder}

-\paragraph{Encoder} The encoder is composed of $L := 6$ convolutional blocks numbered from 1 to $L$.
-Each block $i$ is made of a convolution with kernel size $K:=8$, stride $S:=4$, $C_{i-1}$ input channels, $C_{i}$ output channels and ReLU activation, followed by a convolution with kernel size $1$, $2 C_i$ output channels and gated linear units (GLU) as activation function~\citep{glu}.
+\paragraph{Encoder} The encoder is composed of $L := 6$ stacked convolutional blocks numbered from 1 to $L$.
+Each block $i$ is composed of a convolution with kernel size $K:=8$, stride $S:=4$, $C_{i-1}$ input channels, $C_{i}$ output channels and ReLU activation, followed by a convolution with kernel size $1$, $2 C_i$ output channels and gated linear units (GLU) as activation function~\citep{glu}.
 Since GLUs halve the number of channels, the final output of block $i$ has $C_i$ output channels.
 A block is described in Figure~\ref{fig:modeldetail}.
-Convolutions with kernel size 1 increase the depth and expressivity of the model at low computational cost.
-As we show in the ablation study \ref{sec:ablation}, the GLUs after these convolutions significantly boost performance.
-The number of channels in the input mixture is $C_0 = C = 2$, while we use $C_1:=100$ as the number of output channels for the first encoder block.
-The number of channels is doubled at each subsequent block, i.e., $C_i := 2 C_{i-1}$ for $i=2..L$, so the final number of channels is $C_L = 3200$.
+Convolutions with kernel width 1 increase the depth and expressivity of the model at low computational cost.
+As we show in our ablation study \ref{sec:ablation}, the usage of GLU activations after these convolutions significantly boost performance.
+The number of channels in the input mixture is $C_0 = C = 2$, while we use $C_1:=64$ as the number of output channels for the first encoder block.
+The number of channels is then doubled at each subsequent block, i.e., $C_i := 2 C_{i-1}$ for $i=2..L$, so the final number of channels is $C_L = 2048$.
 We then use a bidirectional LSTM with 2 layers and a hidden size $C_L$.
 The LSTM outputs $2 C_L$ channels per time position.
-A linear layer to takes that number down to $C_L$.
+We use a linear layer to take that number down to $C_L$.

 \paragraph{Decoder} The decoder is mostly the inverse of the encoder.
 It is composed of $L$ blocks numbered in reverse order from $L$ to $1$.
 The $i$-th blocks starts with a convolution with stride $1$ and kernel width $3$ to provide context about adjacent time steps, input/output channels $C_i$ and a ReLU activation.
 Finally, we use a transposed convolution with kernel width $8$ and stride $4$, $C_{i-1}$ outputs and ReLU activation.
 The $S$ sources are synthesized at the final layer only, after all decoder blocks.
 The final layer is linear with $S \cdot C_0$ output channels, one for each source ($4$ stereo channels in our case), without any additional activation function.
 Each of these channels directly generate the corresponding waveform.